AshleyJoyE/LectureArchive/README.md

 ### Getting Started
 To begin using LectureArchive, follow these steps:
-1. Clone the repo in XCODE
+1. Clone the repo in XCODE.
-2. Deploy the application to an actual iPhone, not a simulator
+2. Deploy the application to a physical iPhone.
 3. Use the "Fetch" option to automatically identify and display in-class photos.
 Grant the necessary permissions when prompted.

 ### License